primer-io/primer-stripe-sdk-ios/README.md

 ## Description

-PrimerStripeSDK is a wrapper of the Stripe iOS SDK that exposes functionality for STripe-Backed Primer payment methods.
+PrimerStripeSDK is a wrapper of the Stripe iOS SDK that exposes functionality for Stripe-Backed Primer payment methods.
 It is intended to be used within the PrimerSDK as a seperate module.
 This repository provides the PrimerStripeSDK as a binary universal framework, which can be integrated manually, or via Cocoapods or Swift Package Manager.

 ## This repository consists of
 - PrimerStripeSDK